migueldingli1997/FYP/README.md

-# Runtime Verification of Timed Regular Expressions in Larva
+# Runtime Verification of Timed Regular Expressions in Larva (ICT3907 - Final Year Project in Computing Science)

 ## Table of Contents
 1 - Prerequisites